sodadata/docs/soda/quick-start-databricks-pipeline.md

 ## Post-transformation checks

-The Data Scientists also prepared a second set of SodaCL checks in a separate file to run after transformation in the Input Data Checks notebook.
+The Data Engineer also prepared a second set of SodaCL checks in a separate file to run after transformation in the Input Data Checks notebook.
 Curious readers can download the <a href="/assets/Data Ingestion Checks.ipynb" download>ETL notebook.ipynb</a> to review transformations and the resulting `input_data_attrition_model` output into a DataFrame.

-Two of the checks the Data Scientist prepares involve checking groups of data.
+Two of the checks the Data Engineer prepares involve checking groups of data.
 The [group evolution check]({% link soda-cl/group-evolution.md %}) validates the presence or absence of a group in a dataset, or to check for changes to groups in a dataset relative to their previous state; in this case, it confirms the presence of the `Married` group in the data, and when any group changes.
 Further, the [group by check]({% link soda-cl/group-by.md %}) collects and presents check results by category; in this case, it groups the results according to `JobLevel`.

 input_data_checks.yml
 {% include code-header.html %}